 There is also a variation in skin thickness during the menstrual cycle, with skin thickness lowest at the start of the menstrual cycle, when estrogen and progesterone levels are low, which then increases with the rising levels of estrogen.
 Since your scalp is skin – the changes affecting your skin will also affect your scalp and your hair growth.

 Specifically, low estrogen levels can cause hair follicles to become smaller, which can result in thinner, weaker hair.
-The hair growth cycle can also become disrupted, leading to increased hair shedding and slower hair regrowth.
-Additionally, low estrogen levels can lead to an increase in androgens, such as testosterone, which can further contribute to hair thinning and hair loss through binding to hair follicle thus causing their minituarisation.
+The hair growth cycle can also become disrupted, leading to increased hair shedding in menopause and slower hair regrowth.
+Additionally, low estrogen levels can lead to an increase in androgens, such as testosterone, which can further contribute to hair thinning and hair loss through binding to hair follicles thus causing their minituarisation.
 We discuss these further in the article.

-Collagen in scalp during menopause
+Collagen in the scalp during menopausal hair loss

 Menopause can have a significant impact on collagen production in women.
 Collagen is a structural protein that provides support and elasticity to the skin, as well as other tissues throughout the body.